 Tubeless set-ups deliver a number of benefits whether you ride on the trails or the road, but many riders are put off by tales of frustration caused by messy sealant and tyres that stubbornly refuse to seat and seal.
 By following a few simple tips you can make your transition to tubeless pain free.

-Doing some research into tried and tested tyre and rim combinations can save a lot of time and frustration.
+Tubeless Tyres.
+After doing some research into tried and tested tyre and rim combinations can save a lot of time and frustration.
 Browse some internet forums, look at manufacturers’ websites and speak to other riders.
-Generally tubeless specific or UST rims combined with tubeless ready or UST tyres will be easiest to set-up.
+Generally, tubeless specific or UST rims combined with tubeless-ready or UST tyres will be easiest to set-up.
 Conversions and non-tubeless tyres tend to be trickier.
 Don’t forget, if it is a road tubeless set-up, you have to use specifically designed tyres and rims.
+That said, we feel this is a better option than trying to prevent

 Inflate overnight with tubes